Open sesame’ / Tenements submissions season kicks off this April Fools, 01.04.26 / (See here.) /

 I first took up this word—convivial—to describe a condition of textuality.
 I was intrigued by the ways that poets, since the 1960s in particular, experimented with composing poems in an iterative way that traversed different contexts of publication and that materialised across different media.
 A poem, for example, might exist as a text in a mimeographed journal, as an act of speech at a site of protest, as a reel-to-reel audio recording, as a hand-scrawled text with illustration, as a score for performance by one or several performers, as a site-specific sculptural work, or as a video installation in an arts space.
 Convivial, in my mind, intoned the sociality of a poem in its traversal through various instantiations and publics.
 The word also spoke to a sense of interdisciplinarity at the core of making such a poetry: that the poem exists at the nexus of many cultural forms and enters into dialogue with compositional practices beyond the frame of literature, that it could be informed by and interact with these other modes of creating, organising, articulating.
 I sought to cultivate this dual sense of conviviality in the works I wanted to critically engage with, in the books I aimed to edit and publish, and in the works I myself desired to make.

 More recently, I’ve been struck by radical educator Ivan Illich’s use of the term.
 In Tools for Conviviality (1973), Illich envisions it as an antidote to readymade relations.
 Writing against the industrial productivity and consumability of his moment, against the ‘technocratic disaster’ of the few who manage from above what is possible for the many, ** he warns of commodities and commodifying processes mediating every aspect of our lives.
-Against this destructive force (one so often opposed by poetry and art), Illich proposes conviviality: an ‘autonomous and creative intercourse among persons, and the intercourse of persons with their environment,’ which he considers ‘to be individual freedom realized in personal interdependence.’ *** For him, a ‘convivial society’ could come to be by means of ‘social arrangements that guarantee for each member the most ample and free access to the tools of the community’—by tools, importantly, Illich means not simply instruments, but also techniques, processes, social forms, and institutions—‘and limit this freedom only in favour of another member’s equal freedom.’ **** Conviviality, in Illich’s sense of the word, is thus a repertoire for attending to the commons of culture, for nurturing its robustness and capacity for difference.
+Against this destructive force (one so often opposed by poetry and art), Illich proposes conviviality: an ‘autonomous and creative intercourse among persons, and the intercourse of persons with their environment,’ which he considers ‘to be individual freedom realised in personal interdependence.’ *** For him, a ‘convivial society’ could come to be by means of ‘social arrangements that guarantee for each member the most ample and free access to the tools of the community’—by tools, importantly, Illich means not simply instruments, but also techniques, processes, social forms, and institutions—‘and limit this freedom only in favour of another member’s equal freedom.’ **** Conviviality, in Illich’s sense of the word, is thus a repertoire for attending to the commons of culture, for nurturing its robustness and capacity for difference.

 Though Illich’s social vision and prescription extend beyond my engagement here, there is a resonance between his thinking and the social-materialist poetics at the heart of mine.
 Like Illich, I swerve away from the English usage of convivial that situates the term merely within the setting of a feast or banquet and ‘seeks the company of tipsy jollyness.’ ***** Instead, I direct my thinking towards a discourse initiated in the word’s Spanish cognate, convivir, to coexist.
 There is much to say about visions of coexistence in the time of ever-expanding war, climate crisis, ongoing settler-colonial dispossession, and the financialised obliteration of social life we are witnessing, in varying degrees of proximity, each day.
 Unlike Illich, I could never presume to propose the antidote to such a condition; yet, in conviviality, I recognise a fundamental means—a way of encountering, of listening, of reciprocity.